dcheng69/Sensor_Network_and_Embedded_Systems/lab3/Analysis_of_Random_Geometric_Graphs.md

 From above diagram we can tell that adding this node will not affect the area with `0` coverage, but will enhance the coverage of the areas depicted using red square.
 Further more, we can show the enhancement by adding below two diagrams, as we can see when make the area with the sensor coverage `<=2` coloured in black, we can see that by adding the extra one point we have successfully increased the robustness of the area designated by red squares.

+From the diagram below we can see that ares coloured in green are better covered, and the area coloured in black are worse covered.
+The distribution of  coverage is worse close to the edge of the area.

 ![RGG_Coverage_1_](../Documentation/res/RGG_Coverage_2_.png)

-However, if we take a look at the overall coverage diagram, we can see that after adding one extra node, the `k-coverage` of the network is still `0`, and when we blank more and more area by increasing the thresh-hold value of blacking, we can see that the coverage of this network has been located to specific areas that have higher density of sensor deployments. and we should notice that the connection part of the upper and lower part of the diagram will be separated once we lose this point from the network.
+Furthermore, if we take a look at the overall coverage diagram, we can see that after adding one extra node, the `k-coverage` of the network is still `0`, and when we blank more and more area by increasing the thresh-hold value of blacking, we can see that the coverage of this network has been located to specific areas that have higher density of sensor deployments. and we should notice that the connection part of the upper and lower part of the diagram will be separated once we lose this point from the network.

 ![RGG_Overview_2](../Documentation/res/RGG_Overview_3.png)